DJDanl/cpp-docs.pt-br/docs/standard-library/deque-class.md

 ### <a name="parameters"></a>Parâmetros

-`pos` A posição do elemento deque para ser referenciado.
+*POS* a posição do elemento de deque a ser referenciado.

 ### <a name="return-value"></a>Valor de retorno